ory/keto/UPGRADE.md

 ## 0.1.0-sandbox

-### Rework

 ORY Keto has been completely reworked.
 The major goals of this refactoring is:

 1. To allow easy extension of existing access control mechanisms.
 2. Improve stability and responsiveness.
 3. Support more than one access control mechanism.
 Future mechanisms include: RBAC, ACL, AWS IAM Policies, ...

+### Conceptual changes

+#### Deprecated

-For this reason the following thing have been completely deprecated:
+The following things have been completely deprecated:

 1. Authorizers

+#### Changes

 The following things have changed:

 1. ORY Keto no longer uses ORY Ladon as the engine but instead relies on the [Open Policy Agent](http://openpolicyagent.org/).
+The concept of ORY Ladon Access Policies are working exactly like before, the internal logic however was rewritten in Rego.
 2. The CLI commands have changed - apart from `serve`, `version`, `migrate sql` - entirely.
 3. The API has changed (read the next section for information on this).
+4. Environment variables changed or have been removed.

+#### Additions

 The following things have been added:

 1. ORY (Ladon) Access Control Policies with exact string matching
-2. ORY (Ladon) Access Control Policies with glob string matching
+2. ORY (Ladon) Access Control Policies with glob matching

+#### Untouched

+The following things remain untouched:

+1. ORY (Ladon) Access Control Policies with regular expression matching

 ### API Changes